Classes begin March 10, 2017!

 - Copy of Current CPR, EMT‐I or RN and EMT‐B **

-- Advanced Placement / Intermediate Skills Verification (FORM COMING SOON)
+- Advanced Placement / Intermediate Skills Verification (PRETEST COMING SOON)

 (If you have been an Intermediate for less than one (1) year, you must have a letter of approval from your agency’s OMD)